The Mean field equation on the Tate curve: Spectrum of D and the Green's function

 \section{Spectrum of D and the Green's function}

 This section focuses on the spectrum of $D$ and its eigenfunctions.
-First, we consider the case $m=1$, then the fundamental domain is $\mathbb{Z}_p^*$, which is a compact multiplicative group.
-We analyze $D$ via characters of $\mathbb{Z}_p^*$.
-After that, we construct the Green's function with a finite sum.
-Lastly, we generalize it to the general $m$ case.
+First, we consider the case $m=1$, where the fundamental domain is $\mathbb{Z}_p^*$, which is a compact multiplicative group.
+We analyse $D$ via characters of $\mathbb{Z}_p^*$ and construct the Green's function with a finite sum.
+Then we generalize it to the general $m$ case through zero extension.